devakapatel/t9-nextra-4/content/about.md

 This project is my way of giving back to the tech community.
 It’s a space to share knowledge, tools, and resources with peers and beyond.
 Whether you’re exploring, learning, or just curious, this website is here to support you.

 Have feedback or suggestions?
-Feel free to share your ideas through the [Links Section](../links).
+Feel free to share your ideas through the links mentioned on Home Page.

 Let’s build something great together!